wareya/BBAE/design.md

 ------

 Blocks continue after the else case of conditional gotos.
 This is different from LLVM, where conditional gotos have true and false target blocks.
 BBAE blocks, as written in BBAE code, are a limited form of "extended" basic blocks rather than true basic blocks.
-However, implementations are free to split them into true basic blocks at compile time, or likewise combine them into non-limited extended basic blocks.
+However, they are designed in a way that makes it trivial to split them into true basic blocks at compile time, enabling basic block analysis without encumbering the user with their limitations.

 ```rs
 func my_func